Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Kikuyu, a native of the highlands of East Africa, is now naturalised in many coastal and northern regions of New Zealand.
-It's the most vigorous of all lawn grasses, with stout stolons and rhizomes.
-For this reason, it has often been regarded as an undesirable nuisance in home gardens.
+It's the most vigorous of all lawn grasses, spreading by stout stolons (runners) and rhizomes.
+For this reason, it's often been regarded as an undesirable nuisance in home gardens.
 But when kept within bounds, by mowing strips and judicious use of weedkillers, kikuyu makes an attractive, resilient, hard-wearing lawn that copes with environments where cool-season grasses struggle.

-It stays greener in summer than cool-climate grasses, but may brown off in winter due to going dormant (this generally happens only for a short period).
-Kikuyu tolerates partial shade, growing well up to the base of trees.
-It revels in warm weather and tolerates spells of drought, but will benefit from watering in very hot, dry conditions.
-Kikuyu prefers frost free regions of New Zealand.
-The dense turf it forms resists weeds, insects and disease.
+It stays greener in summer than cool-climate grasses, but may brown off in winter due to going dormant (usually only for a short period).
+Kikuyu tolerates partial shade, growing well under tree canopies all the way to the trunk.
+It revels in warm weather and tolerates spells of drought, but it will benefit from watering in very hot, dry conditions.
+Kikuyu prefers frost-free regions of New Zealand.
+It forms a dense turf that resists weeds, pest insects and disease.

 Kikuyu responds dramatically to nitrogen fertilisers.
 We recommend the use of slow release fertilisers, like Yates Lawn Fertiliser Quarterly or the gentle release of Yates Dynamic Lifter Concentrated Lawn Food.